glenwiley/otpadutils/README.md

 Glen Wiley <glen.wiley@gmail.com>

-This is a set of command line utilities for creating and using one time pads for encrypting and decrypting messages on common operating systems.
+This is a set of command line utilities for creating and using one time pads for encrypting and decrypting messages.

-This tool set will seem awkward and inconvenient when you first begin using it, however it is useful to note that strong encryption is by its nature awkward and this is pretty much as strong as it gets (when used properly).
+This approach will seem awkward and inconvenient when you first begin using it, however it is useful to note that strong encryption is by its nature awkward and this is as strong as it gets (when used properly).
 If you prefer convenience and can settle for breakable encrytpion then you are probably better off with a different tool set.

+The only way to compromise this approach is to let someone else have access to your one time pad sheet or to use the same sheet (or portion of a sheet) for more than one message.

 If you find yourself wondering whether it is worth the trouble, I recommend that you brush up on cryptography theory and compare one time pad encryption